haimbilia/BuyHub/readme.txt

-    => 053228 - When stripe connect is not configured, uploading banner images gives error => 053197 - mPesa Pament gateway payment not confirmed => 053276 - shipping is not changing on changing address during checkout
+    => 053228 - When stripe connect is not configured, uploading banner images gives error => 053197 - mPesa Pament gateway payment not confirmed => 053276 - shipping is not changing on changing address during checkout => 053155 - Button labels are not changing as per language

 Enhancements :